owncloud/web/docs/getting-started.md

 #### Options

-- `options.openAppsInTab` Configures whether apps and extensions generally should open in a new tab.
-Defaults to false.
 - `options.accountEditLink` This accepts an object with the following optional fields to have a link on the account page:
     - `options.accountEditLink.href` Set a different target URL for the edit link.
 Make sure to prepend it with `http(s)://`.
 - `options.disableFeedbackLink` Set this option to `true` to disable the feedback link in the topbar.
 Keeping it enabled (value `false` or absence of the option)